jsk336/antha-tools/anthadoc/vfs/vfs.md

 }
 ```

-The FileSystem interface specifies the methods godoc is using to access the file
+The FileSystem interface specifies the methods anthadoc is using to access the file
 system for which it serves documentation.

 #### func  OS